Buddytheelff/webmapping/Chapter05/readme.md

         });

 We then create and return the array within the `processData()` function.
 Start with an empty array, then loop through the attribute names from the `properties` object of the first feature in the dataset, and push each attribute name that contains the characters `"Pop"` into our array.
-Your dataset likely uses other attributes keys than those in _MegaCities.geojson_, perhaps only a given year (e.g., `"1985"` instead of `"Pop_1985")`, so reformat your attribute keys to include a common prefix string for each of the attributes you wish to include in the spatiotemporal sequence.
+When doing your final project, your dataset likely uses other attributes keys than those in _MegaCities.geojson_, perhaps only a given year (e.g., `"1985"` instead of `"Pop_1985")`, so reformat your attribute keys to include a common prefix string for each of the attributes you wish to include in the spatiotemporal sequence.
 After successfully building the array, `return` the array to the callback function (Example 3.11).

 ###### Example 3.11: Building the attributes array in _main.js_